swiftkube/servicediscovery/README.md

 token.cancel()
 ```

-The client will try to reconnect to the API server according to the configured `RetryStrategy` and will serve updates until the subsription token is cancelled.
+The client will try to reconnect to the API server according to the configured `RetryStrategy` and will serve updates
+until the subscription token is cancelled.

+### Custom Resources

+TBD

+## Strict Concurrency

+TBD

 ## RBAC